-The SENDCo has attended some Exeter Consortium meetings and Devon local area SEND meetings.
-This is an opportunity for the SENDCo to receive updates on local support available, to network with other SENDCos and explore new interventions and procedures.
+The SENDCo has attended some Exeter Consortium meetings and Devon local area SEND meetings This is an opportunity for the SENDCo to receive updates on local support available, to network with other SENDCos and explore new interventions and procedures.
+She has also met with SENDCo's across the Ivy Education Trust to review and collate information, support and signposting for families of children with SEND.